By Talkdesk

 For business users and contact center agents requiring mobile access to enterprise telephony and collaboration tools.

 Talkdesk Phone is an established productivity app that is available.
 With a 4.0/5 rating from 15 reviews, it shows polarized user reception.
-Users particularly appreciate simple interface design allows for quick navigation and ease of use, though poor audio playback quality characterized by persistent echo and distortion remains a common concern.
+Users particularly appreciate mobile call handling, though feature parity remains a common concern.

 What is Talkdesk Phone?

-Talkdesk Phone is a cloud business phone system for enterprise contact center agents, available on iOS and Android.
+Talkdesk Phone is a cloud business phone system for mobile workers, natively integrated with Talkdesk contact center platforms on iOS and Android.

-Users hire this app to maintain professional telephony continuity while mobile, ensuring that contact center agents remain reachable without sacrificing enterprise security or administrative control.
+Users hire this app to maintain professional telephony access while away from the desk, ensuring contact center agents remain reachable without sacrificing security or call history integrity.

 Current Momentum